Magnetohydrodynamics: Geophysics

-Based on the MHD equations, Glatzmaier and Paul Roberts have made a supercomputer model of the Earth's interior.
-After running the simulations for thousands of years in virtual time, the changes in Earth's magnetic field can be studied.
-The simulation results are in good agreement with the observations as the simulations have correctly predicted that the Earth's magnetic field flips every few hundred thousand years.
-During the flips, the magnetic field does not vanish altogether—it just gets more complex.
+Based on the MHD equations, Glatzmaier and Paul Roberts developed a supercomputer model of the Earth's interior.
+After the simulations are run for thousands of years in virtual time, changes in Earth's magnetic field can be studied.
+The simulation results are in good agreement with observations because the simulations correctly predict that the Earth's magnetic field reverses every few hundred thousand years.
+During these reversals, the magnetic field does not vanish altogether; instead, it becomes more complex.

 Earthquakes

-Some monitoring stations have reported that earthquakes are sometimes preceded by a spike in ultra low frequency (ULF) activity.
-A remarkable example of this occurred before the 1989 Loma Prieta earthquake in California, although a subsequent study indicates that this was little more than a sensor malfunction.
+Some monitoring stations have reported that earthquakes are sometimes preceded by a spike in ultra-low-frequency (ULF) activity.
+A notable example of this occurred before the 1989 Loma Prieta earthquake in California, although a subsequent study indicated that this was little more than a sensor malfunction.
 On December 9, 2010, geoscientists announced that the DEMETER satellite observed a dramatic increase in ULF radio waves over Haiti in the month before the magnitude 7.0 M_{w} 2010 earthquake.
-Researchers are attempting to learn more about this correlation to find out whether this method can be used as part of an early warning system for earthquakes.
+Researchers are attempting to learn more about this correlation to determine whether this method can be used as part of an earthquake early warning system.

-Space Physics
+Space physics

 The study of space plasmas near Earth and throughout the Solar System is known as space physics.
-Areas researched within space physics encompass a large number of topics, ranging from the ionosphere to auroras, Earth's magnetosphere, the Solar wind, and coronal mass ejections.
+Researched areas within space physics encompass a wide range of topics, including the ionosphere,auroras, Earth's magnetosphere, the solar wind, and coronal mass ejections.

-MHD forms the framework for understanding how populations of plasma interact within the local geospace environment.
-Researchers have developed global models using MHD to simulate phenomena within Earth's magnetosphere, such as the location of Earth's magnetopause (the boundary between the Earth's magnetic field and the solar wind), the formation of the ring current, auroral electrojets, and geomagnetically induced currents.
+MHD provides a framework for understanding how plasma populations interact within the local geospace environment.
+Researchers have developed global models using MHD to simulate phenomena within Earth's magnetosphere, such as the location of Earth's magnetopause (the boundary between Earth's magnetic field and the solar wind), the formation of the ring current, auroral electrojets, and geomagnetically induced currents.

-One prominent use of global MHD models is in space weather forecasting.
-Intense solar storms have the potential to cause extensive damage to satellites and infrastructure, thus it is crucial that such events are detected early.
-The Space Weather Prediction Center (SWPC) runs MHD models to predict the arrival and impacts of space weather events at Earth.
+One prominent use of global MHD models is space weather forecasting.
+Intense solar storms have the potential to cause extensive damage to satellites and infrastructure; thus, it is crucial that such events be detected early.
+The Space Weather Prediction Center (SWPC) uses MHD models to predict the arrival and impacts of space weather events at Earth.